Impact of COVID-19 on College Admission and Testing

 - With more institutions going test-optional in light of COVID-19, how much do test scores still matter?

-- As more members of the Class of 2020 consider deferring enrollment, what should students and parents know?
+- Class of 2020: Deferring enrollment, what should students and parents know?

 - How will the spring semester of 2020 be evaluated?

-- Will colleges put less weight on grades, academic rigor, and extracurricular activities from current juniors’ spring term?
+- Will colleges put less weight on grades, academic rigor, and extracurricular activities from the spring semester of 2020?

 - How will GPAs be considered or calculated?
 How do test scores factor into this calculation?